MillerVictoria/Titanic-Data-Science-Solutions/README.md

 # Titanic-Data-Science-Solutions

-The competition solution workflow goes through seven stages.
+The competition solution workflow goes through seven stages:

-Question or problem definition.
+1. Question or problem definition.

-Acquire training and testing data.
+2. Acquire training and testing data.

-Wrangle, prepare, cleanse the data.
+3. Wrangle, prepare, cleanse the data.

-Analyze, identify patterns, and explore the data.
+4. Analyze, identify patterns, and explore the data.

-Model, predict and solve the problem.
+5. Model, predict and solve the problem.

-Visualize, report, and present the problem solving steps and final solution.
+6. Visualize, report, and present the problem solving steps and final solution.

-Supply or submit the results.
+7. Supply or submit the results.